MannyPhantom/zenith/VERCEL_DEPLOYMENT.md

-# Vercel Deployment Guide for Zenith SaaS
+# Vercel Deployment Guide for Katana SaaS

 ## 🚀 Quick Fix for "No Customer Success Data Found" Error